raotnameh/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/README.md

 parameters/hyper-parameters and anchor box tuning.

 ### Dataset:
 * Download the mp3.tar.gz and txt.tar.gz files from [here](https://doi.org/10.5281/zenodo.3893954).
 Extract these files using: tar -xv --use-compress-program=pigz -f file_name.
 After extracting the files convert the .mp3 files to .wav files before training and testing.
+The .csv for train/test and val are at E2E_NER/data/ner/.
 * Total number of classes are 3: Person, Location, and Organization.

 ### Dataset preparation steps: